schapi-create/apidoc-rpc-uat/md_files/README.md

 This document explain the usage of the **RP-C** API.

-This API allows to get BACnet objects and properties from RP-C.
+This Web API allows you to obtain BACnet objects and properties from the RP-C.

-Please note that you need to configure web api feature on RP-C to use this API.
-Contact your Schneider Electric **??** for more information.
+Please note that you need to configure Web API feature on RP-C to use this API.
+Contact the Schneider Electric Product Support Services (PSS) team for more information.

-***Note: need to know who to contact more information***
+***Note: need to know PSS is right place to contact more information about Web API***

 This document provides a general tutorial for users who want to consume the RP-C API.

 ## How it works

-Thanks to this API, a Schneider Electric partner can remotely have access to BACnet objects and properties on RP-C.
+By using this API, a Schneider Electric partner can remotely access BACnet objects and properties on the RP-c.

-Of course, this partner need to enable web api feature on RP-C.
+First, the partner needs to enable the Web API feature on RP-C.

 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:50%;" />